 Experiment with

 Select the option you chose when you planned your experiment (see Planning an Experiment).
-This option is used for all of the variations you create for a given experiment.
+This option is used for all of the variants you create for a given experiment.

 NOTES

 Send Time experiments allow you to test different send times, and are available only for blast campaigns.
-They are sent to an entire user list, with all variations distributed equally.
+They are sent to an entire user list, with all variants distributed equally.

 -